galacticcouncil/polkalert/README.md

 2.  `yarn start:server`: Runs only the server, default on `localhost:4000`
 3.  `yarn start:db`: Runs only the db, default on `localhost:5432`

-You need all of the three parts: client, server and db running to run Polkalert
+You need all of the three parts: client, server and db running to run Polkalert.
+Alternatively, you can use shortcut command.

-4.  `yarn start`: Shortcut which runs the whole project.
+1.  `yarn start`: Which runs the whole project.
 The client, db and the server parts will run on the ports mentioned above by default or on ports you configured via the setup script.
 Note that you will not have full control over each process if you run the app this way.

-5.  `yarn stop:db`: Stops db and resets docker interfaces if it doesn't stop automatically
+Navigate your browser to `localhost:8080` where Polkalert client runs by default.
+If everything has started, you should be able to follow instructions in the UI to connect to your validator node and setup Polkalert

+## Troubleshooting

+If you get errors upon starting client or server try running `yarn setup` again.
+Make sure the ports you are using to run Polkalert are not occuppied.
+If that doesn't work, run `yarn reset` * WARNING - this will reset all your settings to defaults.

 ## Other Yarn scripts